Charlene Amoia

-Childhood and early career
+Childhood

 Amoia was born in Buffalo, New York.
 She was raised in Buffalo and relocated to Las Vegas at the age of 15.
 She is of Italian and Spanish descent.

 Career

 She began her career in modeling, before making the transition to acting.
 She appeared in guest starring roles in numerous television shows, including Joey, The Resident, Shameless, and Man with a Plan.

 She portrayed waitress Wendy in American sitcom How I Met Your Mother from 2005 to 2011.
 On playing Wendy, she has said, "I love playing flawed characters.
 Wendy is so genuinely sweet and guileless to a point that she doesn't realize she's being taken advantage of.
 Being able to take on these characteristics in a way that is funny and harmless is always so much fun!"

 Amoia played Ellie, Kevin (Thomas Ian Nicholas)'s wife, in the fourth American Pie film, released in 2012.

 Amoia portrayed Dr. Fraser on House, Bailey on Glee and Diana Cotto on Switched at Birth.
 In 2008, she portrayed Miss Wells in the teen drama television series 90210.
 She played Jill in the drama film Fat (2013), which premiered at the Toronto International Film Festival.

-She has guest starred on the show NCIS: New Orleans as Carly Dawson in the episode "Breaking Brig" and Kelly Press on Major Crimes.
+She has guest starred on the show NCIS: New Orleans as Carly Dawson in the episode "Breaking Brig" and Kelly Press on an episode of Major Crimes.
 She played Janet Conrad, a pushy NATO Photographer who was seeking a career changing "Front Line Photo" in the film Sniper: Special Ops (2016).
 In 2017 she appeared on American Horror Story in the episode "Great Again".
 In season 14 of Grey's Anatomy she appeared as Dr. Kate Lachman.